Trinity’s Humanities Gateway Program serves as an intensive and rewarding curriculum for talented first-year students.

 The Humanities Gateway is open by invitation to a small group of carefully selected students – up to 20 in each entering class.
 Those invited to participate are chosen for their intellectual abilities, strong academic motivation, and potential to excel at challenging interdisciplinary study.
 They have the opportunity to forge strong connections with their Humanities Gateway peers, and they work very closely with the Program’s faculty members, who are committed to exploring the interdisciplinary relationships that connect their fields of study.

-The program consists of six courses, generally taken over the course of a student’s first three semesters at Trinity.
-Pursuing the three-semester course of study entails enrollment in two courses per semester.
+The program consists of four courses, generally taken over the course of a student’s first two semesters at Trinity.
+Pursuing the two-semester course of study entails enrollment in two courses per semester.

 In every course, students engage in a process of collaborative inquiry, discovery, and debate, and are encouraged to reach their own carefully considered interpretations of the issues and topics at hand.
-By furnishing students with greater knowledge of European cultural traditions, the program emphasizes habits of critical inquiry and self-awareness that make possible the comprehension of other cultures.
-What is more, by examining European cultures within their historical settings, the program provides a context within which students may make informed judgments about contemporary dilemmas and conflicting values.
+By examining European and global cultures within their historical settings, the program provides a context within which students may make informed judgments about contemporary dilemmas and conflicting values.

 Faculty members who teach in the program are available for advising about majors in any field.
 The program is compatible with every major offered at the College, including those in the arts, the natural sciences, and the social sciences as well as the humanities.